 The Tenant Bill of Rights seeks to change that.

 “No military family should ever have to contend with chronic maintenance issues or concerns such as mold, pests and intrusion in their home,” said Secretary of the Navy Richard Spencer, in an interview with U.S. Army Public Affairs.
 “In order to fulfill our obligations to our family members and ensure the readiness of the force, we must demand excellence and responsiveness from all concerned, including our housing partners.
 The Tenant Bill of Rights is a much needed first step in that direction.”

-Based on findings from military investigations prompted by the Reuters report, resident complaints, and resident surveys like the satisfaction survey conducted by the Army from April 23 – May 24 of this year, the Tenant Bill of Rights outlines the following for every military service member and their family members while living in privatized housing.
+Based on findings from military investigations prompted by the Reuters report, resident complaints, and resident surveys like the satisfaction survey conducted by the Army from April 23 – May 24 of 2019, the Tenant Bill of Rights outlines the following for every military service member and their family members while living in privatized housing.

 All residents have the right to:

 - The right to reside in a housing unit and a community that meets applicable health and environmental standards.